-The test does not start with swimming, but it does so with the 100 kilometers of the cycling sector through the Doñana National Park.
-Then he swims to finish the test with the 21 kilometers through the park and running along the virgin beaches of Doñana
+The test does not start with swimming, but it does it with the 100 kilometers of the cycling sector through the Doñana National Park.
+Afterwards, he swims to finish the test with the 21 kilometers through the park and running through the virgin beaches of Doñana.

 Promotional video 2020